Kurdistan Freedom Party: Training

 In September 2016, PAK announced that it has received military training in weapons and explosives from the United States in their fight against ISIS.
 Around that same time PAK had also received training from other Western advisors, according to Italian Army Captain Giulio Macari, spokesman for the US-led coalition against ISIS in Erbil.

 Ideology

 The group espouses Kurdish nationalism and is regarded as politically left-leaning on the political spectrum.
-By using the word 'Kurdistan' in their name, the group rejects the ideologies and strategies of the PKK and HDP, which have shifted toward the democratization of Turkey, and instead grounds its agenda in Kurdish ethnic and national identity — making it not just a pro-Kurdish party, but an explicitly Kurdish one.
+By using the word 'Kurdistan' in their name, the group rejects the ideologies and strategies of the Kurdistan Worker's Party (PKK) and Peoples' Democratic Party (HDP), which have shifted their aim toward the democratization of Turkey, and instead grounds its agenda in Kurdish ethnic and national identity – making it not just a pro-Kurdish party, but an explicitly Kurdish one.

+PAK advocates the establishment of an independent Kurdistan by all means, including "coercive and military force," and rejects negotiations with Iran.
+It criticizes Iraq’s federal system, arguing that only full Kurdish sovereignty can ensure protection from the international community.

 State Sponsorship

-In July 2016, PAK declared that international aid will help them cease "Iranian influence in the region".
-They directly asked Saudi Arabia for funding, according to Stratfor analyses, which may have been accepted.
+In July 2016, PAK declared that international aid would help them cease "Iranian influence in the region".
+They directly asked Saudi Arabia for funding, according to a Stratfor analysis, which may have been accepted.